Kincardine, Ontario: Culture and events

 Kincardine has a strong Scottish culture.
 The Kincardine Scottish Pipe Band Parades happens every Saturday night during the summer months ending Labour Day weekend.
 Also every night in the summer (except for Saturdays) the Phantom Piper (a bag piper) plays his bagpipes on top of the light house at sunset.
 To continue the Scottish culture, every year Kincardine holds the Kincardine Scottish Festival & Highland Games.

 Showcasing Kincardine's artistic side, Kincardine is also home to Sundown Theatre (Summer Performance Company), Bluewater Summer Playhouse (Drama Festival) and The Kincardine Summer Music Festival.
 Kincardine also takes part in Doors Open Kincardine showcasing Kincardine's heritage homes and buildings.
 Every Monday Starting on the May long weekend until the labour day weekend Kincardine has a "Market in the Square" a sort of flea market in the local park located beside the downtown.

 Attractions

 Kincardine Lighthouse and museum are located on Harbour Street, as well as a building constructed in 1877 which has served as a bank, a barristers and solicitors office, a newspaper office, a doctor's office, a private residence, and a restaurant.
 The building is architecturally significant for its intricate brick work design around the windows and parapet.
 Paddy Walker House, the oldest building in Kincardine, is now a museum.
 Beaches in Kincardine include Tiny Tot beach, Station Beach (Reunion Park), and Boiler Beach.
 There are two piers attached to the marina, with the South Pier used for "cliff-jump" style swimming.

 Media

 Kincardine has two newspaper companies, Kincardine News and the Kincardine Independent.
-The Kincardine Times, an online newspaper, is a third source of local news.
+The Kincardine Record, an online newspaper, is a third source of local news.
 Kincardine also has its own radio station, CIYN-FM.